 Most important factor, however, is the price.
 You can buy Fintie Blade Z1 for iPad 12.9 on Amazon for under $40 – that’s one-fourth of the price of Apple Smart Keyboard.

 Last but not least, you can choose from four colors matching the colors of the iPad: Space Gray, Silver, Gold, and Rose Gold. ⇢ Amazon – $39.99.

-Fintie Keyboard Case for the 2017 iPad 9.7.
-Out of a few solid keyboard cases for the iPad (2017 release), we’ve picked this minimalist design from Fintie (oh, Fintie, again).
+Fintie Keyboard Case for Apple iPad 9.7 2018/2017.
+Out of a few solid keyboard cases for the 9.7-inch iPad, we’ve picked this minimalist design from Fintie (oh, Fintie, again).
 The lightweight keyboard is ultra-slim (only 8 mm) and features real laptop-style keys made of premium ABS material.

 A precise mechanism under each key ensures a tactile response with every stroke, helping you type faster.
 Sturdy swivel hinges will let you open and close the iPad just like a notebook.

 Available in two colors: Space Gray (featured above) and Silver. ⇢ Amazon – $25.99.